oz123/awesome-c/README.md

 # Awesome C #

 A curated list of C good stuff.
-I give preference to [free software][13] for code, and sellers who aren't evil for physical resources.
+This list contains *only* [free software][13] for code, and sellers who aren't evil for physical resources.

 This is released under the GNU Free Documentation License - its text is provided in the LICENSE file.